Butterfly effect

 In chaos theory, the butterfly effect is the sensitive dependence on initial conditions in which a small change in one state of a deterministic nonlinear system can result in large differences in a later state.

-The term is closely associated with the work of mathematician and meteorologist Edward Norton Lorenz.
-He noted that the butterfly effect is derived from the metaphorical example of the details of a tornado (the exact time of formation, the exact path taken) being influenced by minor perturbations such as a distant butterfly flapping its wings several weeks earlier.
-Lorenz originally used a seagull causing a storm but was persuaded to make it more poetic with the use of butterfly and tornado by 1972.
+The term is closely associated with the work of the mathematician and meteorologist Edward Norton Lorenz.
+He noted that the butterfly effect is derived from the example of the details of a tornado (the exact time of formation, the exact path taken) being influenced by minor perturbations such as a distant butterfly flapping its wings several weeks earlier.
+Lorenz originally used a seagull causing a storm but was persuaded to make it more poetic with the use of a butterfly and tornado by 1972.
 He discovered the effect when he observed runs of his weather model with initial condition data that were rounded in a seemingly inconsequential manner.
 He noted that the weather model would fail to reproduce the results of runs with the unrounded initial condition data.
 A very small change in initial conditions had created a significantly different outcome.

-The idea that small causes may have large effects in weather was earlier acknowledged by French mathematician and engineer Henri Poincaré.
-American mathematician and philosopher Norbert Wiener also contributed to this theory.
+The idea that small causes may have large effects in weather was earlier acknowledged by the French mathematician and physicist Henri Poincaré.
+The American mathematician and philosopher Norbert Wiener also contributed to this theory.
 Lorenz's work placed the concept of instability of the Earth's atmosphere onto a quantitative base and linked the concept of instability to the properties of large classes of dynamic systems which are undergoing nonlinear dynamics and deterministic chaos.

-The butterfly effect concept has since been used outside the context of weather science as a broad term for any situation where a small change is supposed to be the cause of larger consequences.
+The concept of the butterfly effect has since been used outside the context of weather science as a broad term for any situation where a small change is supposed to be the cause of larger consequences.